 PatentsView Project Disambiguation Algorithms

 PatentsView uses a series of algorithms and post-processing techniques to track the patenting activity of inventors and assignees over time.
 The disambiguation process is a value-added service applied to the U.S. Patent and Trademark Office’s (USPTO’s) raw, publicly available data on granted patents from 1976 to the present, the data are updated quarterly.
 The process provides unique identifiers for patent inventors and assignees.
-The disambiguation methodology is constantly evaluated and updated to incorporate recent developments emerging from computer and information sciences as well as reported issues from patent data users.
+The disambiguation methodology is constantly evaluated and updated to incorporate recent developments emerging from computer and information sciences as well as from reported issues from patent data users.

 USPTO does not track inventors and assignees over time.
 Inventors and assignees apply for a patent as a singular event.
 It is not required to keep a consistent format for how they input their name, their co-inventors’ names, the assignee(s), or even the locations that they or their assignees are associated with.
 This results in a plethora of data inconsistencies—typos, use of short names or nicknames, and use of acronyms, to name a few.

 Businesses, for example, like IBM, could show up as either International Business Machines, IBM, or sometimes even IMB.

 John Smith, as an individual, could be mentioned as either J. Smith, Johnny Smith, or John Smit.